Leo Frank: State appeals

 The defense also raised a federal constitutional issue on whether Frank's absence from the court when the verdict was announced "constituted deprivation of the due process of law".
 Different attorneys were brought in to argue this point since Rosser and Arnold had acquiesced in Frank's absence.
 There was a debate between Rosser and Arnold on whether it should be raised at this time since its significance might be lost with all of the other evidence being presented.
-Louis Marshall, President of the American Jewish Committee and constitutional lawyer, urged them to raise the point, and the decision was made that it should be made clear that if the extraordinary motion was rejected they intended to appeal through the federal court system and there would be an impression of injustice in the trial.
-For almost every issue presented by the defense, the state had a response: most of the repudiations were either retracted or disavowed by the witnesses; the question of whether outdated order pads used to write the murder notes had been in the basement before the murder was disputed; the integrity of the defense's investigators were questioned and intimidation and bribery were charged; and the significance of Conley's letters to Annie Carter was disputed.
-The defense, in its rebuttal, tried to bolster the testimony relating to the murder notes and the Carter letters.
+Louis Marshall, a constitutional lawyer and president of the American Jewish Committee, urged them to raise the point, and the decision was made that it should be made clear that if the extraordinary motion was rejected they intended to appeal through the federal court system and there would be an impression of injustice in the trial.
+To almost every issue the defense presented, the state had a response: most of the repudiations were either retracted or disavowed by the witnesses; the question of whether outdated order pads used to write the murder notes had been in the basement before the murder was disputed; the integrity of the defense's investigators was questioned; intimidation and bribery were charged; and the significance of Conley's letters to Annie Carter was disputed.
+In its rebuttal, the defense tried to bolster the testimony relating to the murder notes and the Carter letters.
 (These issues were reexamined later when the governor considered commuting Frank's sentence.)
-During the defense's closing argument, the issue of the repudiations was put to rest by Judge Hill's ruling that the court could only consider the revocation of testimony if the subject were tried and found guilty of perjury.
+During the defense's closing argument, the issue of the repudiations was put to rest by Judge Hill's ruling that the court could consider the revocation of testimony only if the subject were tried and found guilty of perjury.
 The judge denied Frank a new trial and the full court upheld the decision on November 14, 1914.
 The full court also said that the due process issue should have been raised earlier, characterizing what it considered a belated effort as "trifling with the court".